demispatti/Sonnenberg/README.md

 - Open Command Prompt inside any directory and folder
 - Count lines of text and code files, with or without blank lines, and copy the result to clipboard (optional)

-### What it looks like
+### What It Looks Like
 ![Context Menu](./assets/image.jpg)
 Works with any theme.

 ---
-## Grab Setup File!
+## Get Setup File
-If you're just interested in using or testing the resulting software, you'll find MSI-packages inside the [dist folder](https://github.com/demispatti/Sonnenberg/tree/master/dist).
+If you're just interested in using or testing the resulting software, you can get an installer file from [here](https://github.com/demispatti/Sonnenberg/tree/master/dist).
 Choose your language and architecture, and install the package.
 You can enable and disable the context menu extension via the *Windows Start Menu*, and the application can easily be uninstalled again.
-Although - don't you ever dare to :))

 ---
 ## Getting Started